-An answer key for each activity is located at the end of the book (see pages 159-173).
+An answer key for each activity is located at the end of the book (see pages 155-162).
 The answer key shows the correct solution for each activity.
 In cases where nearly any answer choice could be correct, the phrase "Answers will vary" appears.
+In cases where specific answers are required but multiple correct answers are possible, the phrase "Suggested Answers" appears and is followed by the preferred answers.